mborgerson/wiki-export/wiki/Soundtracks.md

 The ST.DB file contains information about soundtracks loaded on the Xbox.
 Up to 100 soundtracks with 500 songs each can be used.
-Each header and struct described below is padded to 512 bytes.
+Each header and struct described below is padded to 512 bytes, and all values are stored as little-endian.

-File Layout:
+**File Layout:**

     (start of file)
     0000  Main Header